Zugz0Wang/Competitive-Programming-Playground/README.md

 ---

+## Leetcode.530.
+Minimum Absolute Difference in BST

+- Independently solved; 20230614

+Textbook Binary Search Tree in order traversal (and keeping track of the previous element).
+(No need to calculate the absolute value)

+---

 ## Leetcode.547.
 Number Of Provinces

 This problem is about counting the connected component of a graph.
 I used Union Find to solve it.
 BFS would also work.